 - The transplant center must provide a written reason to justify the need for a subsequent donation and the WMDA F20 form (Previous Transplant History) or equivalent - Subsequent donations of HSC for the same patient have to be approved by the medical advisor of DKMS.
-After a completed workup for the same patient, only a subsequent workup or MNC Apheresis request is accepted.
+DKMS will aim to provide a decision within 72 hours of receipt of the subsequent donation request.
+Pending the medical advisor's decision, the donor will not yet be contacted. - After a completed workup, only a subsequent workup or MNC Apheresis request is accepted for the same patient.
 HAC requests are not accepted in between.